ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 "You can do anything in art, as long as it works." -STAR Reading Test, 1996

+"Never believe anything you hear on the internet." -George Oregon, First King of the United Provinces, 1492

 "Using either github or replit as a 12 year old violates the terms of service of either site.
 I strongly recommend you drop the topic." -Reinhardt-C, 2024

 "More coming soon!" -BombCraft, 2024